 3:30 pm - Storytelling by Lou Labombard - Museum

 4:00 pm - Tshimshain Haayuuk Dancers - Traditional and ceremonial dances involving you, the audience - Main Stage

 5:00 pm - End of Festival

-In-between performances, we heard updates of the Canoe Races, festival history, the art show, and opportunities to visit the Native Spirit Art Show and the Native Vendors on Front Street, and meet the performers.
-Races were viewed from the Wharf, along Front Street and/or at the Boat Launch in Capt.
+In-between performances, we'll hear updates of the Canoe Races, festival history, the art show, and opportunities to visit the Native Spirit Art Show and the Native Vendors on Front Street, and meet the performers.
+Races are viewed from the Wharf, along Front Street and/or at the Boat Launch in Capt.
 Coupe Park.